alexandreleroux/Animoog/map/README.md

 Ideas?
 -----

-If you great ideas to improve this map?
+You have great ideas to improve this map?
 [Let us know in the issues](https://github.com/alexandreleroux/Animoog/issues)!